NightNo1r/Nmlssfrvr/README.md

 - 👋 Hi, I’m @Nmlssfrvr
 - 👀 I’m interested in Web-Backend
-- 🌱 I’m currently learning JS and using C# as main programming language
+- 🌱 I’m using C# as main programming language
 - 📫 You can reach me via e-mail nmlssfrvr@outlook.com

 <!---